Regulatory Update: EU Borderline & Classification Manual for medical devices v4

 Gabriela Cardoso Gabriela Cardoso Regulatory Medical Writer

-Achieving EU MDR approval when you are approved under FDA
+Achieving EU MDR approval when you are cleared under FDA

-Our guide to navigating the transition from FDA approval to EU market access.
+Our guide to navigating the transition from FDA clearance to EU market access.

 Chandini Valiya Kizhakkeveetil Chandini Valiya Kizhakkeveetil Regulatory Medical Writer